Things appear to be looking up for Walmart Inc. (WMT)

 Walmart Inc. (WMT): Who are the competitors?

-The company’s main competitors (and peers) include Amazon.com Inc. (AMZN) that is trading -48.42% down over the past 12 months.
-Costco Wholesale Corporation (COST) is -2.19% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Amazon.com Inc. (AMZN) that is trading -44.19% down over the past 12 months.
+Costco Wholesale Corporation (COST) is 1.27% up on the 1-year trading charts.